PrintersForAnts/Salad_Fork/docs/wiring.md

 For now, follow standard Trident wiring instructions, with some small differences for the Salad Fork.

-* There is no 5v power supply
+* There is no 5v power supply, you should power your pi (if relevant) from your mcu to pins 2/4 (5v) and 6 (gnd) on the pi GPIO
-* Instead of an inductive probe, the klicky is used instead, so no BAT85 diode required
+* Instead of an inductive probe, the klicky can be used instead, so no BAT85 diode required
+* If using the Boop, you can skip the klicky and the Z endstop.
 * Instead of cable chains, Salad Fork uses an umbilical routed up extrusion C

-TBD:
+**Notes**

-motor wires can run under the MCU/PSU, there is clearance.
+Motor wires can run under the MCU/PSU, there is clearance.

 Motors should have diag disabled (by jumper, or by removing the diag pin) for all axis which are not using sensorless homing.
 Failure to do so will disable that endstop.